-Removing popcorn ceilings sucks.
-But living with an ugly popcorn ceiling for most homeowners sucks even more.
+Removing popcorn ceilings from your home stinks.
+But living with an ugly popcorn ceiling for most homeowners stinks even more.

 Improovy’s team of home improvement experts has successfully removed popcorn textured ceilings for hundreds of homeowners.
 Accordingly, we’ve seen every type of popcorn ceiling removal or stucco repair project.